merely-useful/py-rse/index.md

-Most of the Unix commands we have seen so far follow a useful convention: if the user doesn't specify the names of any input files, they read from standard input.
+Most of the Unix commands we have seen so far follow a useful convention: if the user doesn't specify the names of any input files, they read from standard input.\index{standard input!in Python}
 Similarly,
 if no output file is specified, the command sends its results to standard output.
 This makes it easy to use the command in a pipeline.

-Our program always sends its output to standard output;
+Our program always sends its output to standard output;\index{standard output!in Python}
 as noted above,
 we can always redirect it to a file with `>`.
 If we want it to read from standard input,